davinhanlon/resourceapi-hands-on-lab/09-get-data-in-provider/README.md

 ## create
-TODO when is this executed by Puppet?
+TODO when is this executed by Puppet? when ensure changes from absent -> present have a useful error message when deleting an object.
+Not relevant.

 ## update
 This is the set operation.
 It is called when ```puppet apply <manifest.pp>``` is called and the data is not already set on the target.
 This is the code that writes information to the target.

 ## delete
-TODO is this just when ensure = absent is set?
+TODO is this just when ensure = absent is set? when ensure changes from present -> absent.
+Not relevant.

 Not all 4 functions must be implemented for a provider to be valuable.
 For example, on some remote targets it may not be possible to delete resource data.